Yedidia Shofet

 Yedidia Shofet (also spelled Shophet, and often referred to as Hakham Yedidia; November 14, 1908 – June 24, 2005) was the former Chief Rabbi of Iran and the worldwide spiritual leader of Persian Jewry.

 Early life

-Yedidia Shofet was born on November 14, 1908 in Kashan, Iran.
-He came from a family with twelve generations of rabbis.
+Yedidia Shofet was born on 14 November 1908, in Kashan, Iran.
+He came from a Sephardic Jewish family of rabbis going back twelve generations.
 He moved to Tehran shortly after World War II.

-His family, who has a long lineage of rabbis, are Sephardic Jews from Kashan, Iran.
 He was fluent in several languages, including Persian, Kashi, Aramaic, and Hebrew.

 Career

 In Iran

 Shofet served as the Chief Rabbi of Iran.
 He became a liaison and spokesperson for Iranian Jews before the Shah, government officials, and Islamic clerics.
-He was instrumental in persuading the Shah and other government officials in the early 1950s to allow Iraqi Jews, who had been forced to leave Iraq, to find temporary refuge in Iran before eventually immigrating to Israel.
+In the early 1950s, he was instrumental in persuading Mohammad Reza Shah and other government officials to allow Iraqi Jews, who had been forced to leave Iraq, to find temporary refuge in Iran before eventually migrating to Israel.

 Rabbinic Relationships

 Shofet corresponded with rabbinic authorities of his day, such as Ovadia Hedaya and Ovadia Yosef.